Reading time: 5 minutes

 Withdrawing from your super account

-Whenever you make a lump sum withdrawal from your super account, you must withdraw it in the same proportions as the tax-free and taxable components in your super account.
+Whenever you make a lump sum withdrawal from your super, you must withdraw it in the same proportions as the tax-free and taxable components in your super account.

 For example, if your super account has an 80% taxable component and 20% tax-free component, your withdrawal amount will consist of 80% taxable component and 20% tax-free component.
 Withdrawals cannot be made from only one component of your super account.